-Dato' Wong Shee Kai is also the founder of the Company.
+Dato' Wong Shee Kai, a Malaysian, age 35, is the Executive Director and Chief Executive Officer of the Company and he was appointed to the Board on 6 October 2009.
+He is a member of the Remuneration Committee of the Company.
+He is also the founder of the Company.
 He has contributed significantly to the growth and development of the Company and has successfully led the Company to become an established and reputable player in the DOOH transit media industry in Malaysia.
-He has achieved several recognitions and awards personally and has also led the Company to a string of accolades and rewards.
-The recognitions and awards received by Dato' Wong Shee Kai include Junior Chamber International ("JCI") Creative Young Entrepreneur Award from Junior Chamber International Group in 2008; Excellence Leadership under the 8th Asia Pacific International Entrepreneur Excellence Award in 2009; the 2009 Top 10 JCI Creative Young Entrepreneur Award (Malaysia) from JCI in 2009; the Most Promising Entrepreneur Award by Asia Pacific Entrepreneurship Awards in 2010 and Young Global Leader by World Economic Forum in 2014.
+Dato' Wong Shee Kai has achieved several recognitions and awards personally and has also led the Company to a string of accolades and rewards.
+The recognitions and awards received by Dato' Wong Shee Kai include Junior Chamber International ("JCI") Creative Young Entrepreneur Award from Junior Chamber International Group in 2008: Excellence Leadership under the 8th Asia Pacific International Entrepreneur Excellence Award in 2009; the 2009 Top 10 JCI Creative Young Entrepreneur Award (Malaysia) from JCI in 2009; the Most Promising Entrepreneur Award by Asia Pacific Entrepreneurship Awards in 2010 and Young Global Leader by World Economic Forum in 2014.
 He is mainly responsible for the Company overall strategy and development of the overall vision of the Company.
 He began his career with Ford Motor Company (UK) as an Account Analyst from 2002 to 2003.
-Subsequently, he joined Major Fibre Sdn Bhd in Malaysia as Finance Manager and his last position with the Company being the General Manager in overseeing manufacturing process, sales, marketing and materials sourcing, where he observed and discovered arbitrage media advertising opportunity in Malaysia and subsequently founded the Company.
+Subsequently, he joined Major Fibre SdnBhd in Malaysia as Finance Manager and his last position with the Company being the General Manager in overseeing manufacturing process, sales, marketing and materials sourcing, where he observed and discovered arbitrage media advertising opportunity in Malaysia and subsequently founded the Company.
+Dato' Wong Shee Kai obtained his Bachelor Degree in Accounting and Finance with First Class Honours from Lancaster University, United Kingdom in 2003.
+He is currently responsible in leading the business direction and strategies development of the Company.

-Dato' Wong Shee Kai is a Director and shareholder of Wong SK Holdings Sdn Bhd, a major shareholder of the Company.
+Dato' Wong is a Director and shareholder of Wong SK Holdings Sdn Bhd, a major shareholder of the Company.
+He does not have any family relationship with any other Directors or any conflict of interest in any business arrangement involving the Company.
+He has had no conviction for any offences within the past ten (10) years.
+His details of attendance at the Board of Directors' Meeting are set out in the Statements on Corporate Governance.

-He is the member of Remuneration Committee of the Company.
-He attended all four (4) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2016.

-Board of Directors' Profile
+Board of Directors' Profile (continued)

-(continued)

-Paul Jong Jun Hian

-(Independent Non-Executive Director)
+Paul Jong Jun Hian (Independent Non-Executive Director)

-Paul Jong Jun Hian, a Malaysia, male, age 47, is the Independent Non-Executive Director of the company and he was appointed to the Board on 10 February 2015.
+Paul Jong Jun Hian, a Malaysia, age 46, is the Independent Non-Executive Director of the company and he was appointed to the Board on 10 February 2015.
+He is a member of the Audit, Nomination, Remuneration and Option Committees of the Company.
 He obtained his Bachelor of Accountings (Honours) from Universiti Utara Malaysia.
 He is a chartered accountant and is currently a member of the Malaysian Institute of Accountants (MIA).
 He has more than 20 years of experience in corporate financial management, accounting, audit, tax advisory and business management matters.
 He has extensive working experience in bank, audit firm, multinational company, public listed company and privately held group of companies.
 These companies are mainly involved in the banking, audit & tax services, manufacturing, engineering & construction, plantation and logistic services.
-Among the companies are Public Bank Berhad, Arthur Anderson, Komag USA, Weida (M) Bhd & Air-Marine Group.
+Among the companies are Public Bank Berhad, Arthur Anderson, Komag USA, Weida (M) Bhd& Air-Marine Group.
 Mr Paul Jong is currently holding directorships in several privately held companies which involved in engineering & construction, marine transportation & trading services.